Introducing Season Four

 Support the podcast: https://supporter.acast.com/tall-and-true-short-reads

-I wrote Past Demons (originally titled Demons) for the Australian Writer’s Centre’s May 2023 Furious Fiction writing challenge.
-The brief for May’s 500-word short story was:
+I wrote My Speech for the Australian Writers’ Centre’s monthly Furious Fiction writing challenge in September 2023.
+The brief was:

-I hope you enjoyed Past Demons.
-You can read this and all my short stories, blog posts and other writing at TallAndTrue.com.
-You can also buy my short story collections from the Amazon Kindle and Kobo online bookstores.
+I hope you enjoy My Speech and that it doesn’t leave you “as jaded as the PM’s green coal”.
+You can read this and my selected short stories, blog posts and other writing on TallAndTrue.com.
+You can also buy my short story and microfiction collections from the Amazon Kindle, Apple Books, and Kobo online bookstores — links are available in the show notes.

-You can support this podcast financially by making a small one-off or regular donation via the Acast Supporter Page.
+You can support the podcast financially by making a small one-off or regular donation via the Acast Supporter Page.

-Finally, please do the podcast and me a big favour by telling your family and friends about Tall And True Short Reads and the Tall And True writers’ website.
+Finally, please share this episode with family and friends and spread the word about Tall And True Short Reads and the Tall And True writers’ website.

 Podcast Theme and Sound Effects